Professionals working

-If you are a skilled professional looking to move to South Africa in 2026, the Critical Skills Work Visa is the gold standard of immigration.
+If you are a skilled professional looking to move to South Africa, this is the gold standard of immigration.
+Discover if your occupation qualifies for fast-tracked residency.

-[Book Your Critical Skills Assessment Today]
+Take the Critical Skills Assessment

 Unlike the General Work Visa, which requires a tedious certification process from the Department of Labour, the Critical Skills Visa allows you to work for any employer in your field.
 Even better?
 It offers a direct pathway to Permanent Residency (PR).

 However, eligibility relies on one thing: Is your specific job title and description on the government gazetted list?
+Below is the complete, categorized Critical Skills List for 2026.

 Before You Check the List: The Golden Rules